Governor of Victoria

 Significant functions of the governor include giving royal assent to bills passed by the houses of parliament, issuing writs for elections, exercising executive power on the advice of the Victorian Executive Council, formally appointing government officials (including the premier, other ministers, judges and officials), opening sessions of state parliament, and presenting Australian honours.
 Although Australia has a federal system of government, the governor is the direct representative of the monarch and is not subordinate to the governor-general.

 In almost all instances, the governor only exercises de jure power in accordance with the principles of the Westminster system and responsible government.
 This requires them to remain politically neutral and to only act in accordance with Parliament (such as when selecting the premier and providing royal assent) or on the advice of ministers (when performing executive actions).
 In certain limited circumstances, the governor can exercise reserve powers (powers that may be exercised without or against formal advice).
 Governors are rarely called upon to exercise these reserve powers in the modern period.
-However, as the Legislative Council of Victoria has always had a majority of elected members, and the Legislative Council of Victoria had three major parties forming ministries, the government of Victoria prior to 1960 required more active involvement by the governors than in the other Australian states.
+However, as the Legislative Council of Victoria has always had a majority of elected members, and the Legislative Assembly of Victoria had three major parties forming ministries, the government of Victoria prior to 1960 required more active involvement by the governors than in the other Australian states.
 Sir Charles Darling in 1868 and Sir George Bowen in 1879 were both recalled for their poor management of constitutional crises, while premiers Albert Dunstan in 1945, Thomas Hollway in 1952 and John Cain Sr. in 1955 all lost office due to failing to maintain supply.
 The governors consulted Victoria's Chief Justice for advice on their exercise of the reserve powers, with Sir Dallas Brooks also consulting the Chief Justice of the High Court, Victorian Sir Owen Dixon, during the 1955 incident.